 After graduating, I spent my early career hearing the struggles that customers experience with products that are not designed with them in mind.
 I worked with product teams to make them aware of how their enclosed design process did not take the human side into account.
 It was when I started working with the product designers that I knew that this was what I wanted to do to make an impactful difference on how people experience technology.

 To take my side projects to the next level I decided to formalize my design and HCI foundation.
-Currently, I am a masters student in human computer interaction and design at UC Irvine where I will graduate in September of 2017.
+In September of 2016 I started the Masters of Human Computer Interaction and Design program at UC Irvine and graduated in September of 2017.